Controlling quantum chaos: time-dependent kicked rotor: Background

 \subsection{Optimal coherent quantum targeting}

 Starting with minimum uncertainty (or similarly localized) quantum states, i.e.~wave packets in ordinary quantum mechanics, Glauber coherent states~\cite{Glauber63} for bosons, it is possible to guide an initial state to some chosen final state following some chaotic (heteroclinic) trajectory of the quantum system's classical analog or mean field limit~\cite{Tomsovic23}.
+Heteroclinic trajectories lie on the intersections of unstable and stable manifolds, have been used to construct semiclassical propagators in quantum chaotic systems~\cite{Tomsovic93, Tomsovic18}, and various methods exist to locate them~\cite{Doedel89, Beyn90, Bai93, Liu97, Korostyshevskiy07, Li17}, even in several degree of freedom systems~\cite{Tomsovic18b}.
 Ahead, the trajectory is labeled by a subscript $\gamma$.
 Denoting the unitary dynamics of the uncontrolled quantum chaotic system of interest by $\widehat U(t)$, it is possible to create a controlled quantum dynamics given by

 where $\widehat U_{M^{-1}}$ unwinds the effects of localized quantum state's spreading, $\tau=lt$, and the $\widehat U_s$ are shift operators which displace the centroid of the initial state slightly towards the initial conditions of the heteroclinic orbit, $\left[{\bf p}_\gamma(0), {\bf q}_\gamma(0)\right]$, or the final trajectory point, $\left[{\bf p}_\gamma(\tau), {\bf q}_\gamma(\tau)\right]$, towards the desired final state (target) centroid $\left(\widehat U_s(\Delta p,\Delta q)= \exp\left[i\left(\Delta p \hat q - \hat p\Delta q\right)/\hbar\right]\right)$.
 In this way, an initially localized quantum state can be made to follow any trajectory segment that exists in the classical analog dynamical system; for a schematic illustration see Fig.~\ref{fig1} and for a proof of principle implementation see Ref.~\cite{Tomsovic23}.